CHOOSING AN ELECTRIC ASSIST

 Brushless, Geared Motors - are much lighter & produce more torque by use of internal gears.
 They tend to be a little more expensive than Direct Drive motors but will put less strain on your entire driveline & battery.
 Another advantage of the Geared Hub Motors is you can operate your trike without any, just a little or with maximum power applied.
 If you run out of power or develop a fault out on the road you can still pedal your trike home or use your throttle with the motor.

 What About Regenerative Braking? - Regen Braking is supposed to put power back into your battery when you are coasting downhill or braking.
 Since it is only available on Direct Drive Motors it is not recommended for the reasons above as well as the following. - It adds even more weight & complexity to your system with the potential for more things to go wrong.
-As you are adding more weight & cannot ride very well without any power assist engaged your net gain can be even less.
-You end up paying more for a system that is actually delivering less because it is heavier & more difficult to ride, maintain & repair.
+As you are adding more weight & cannot ride very well without any power assist engaged you end up paying more for a system that is actually delivering less because it is heavier & more difficult to ride, maintain & repair.
 On top of that most dedicated systems require you to use proprietary parts ONLY available from the manufacturer at a premium price.
 You are much safer financially using an open source system where you can buy replacement parts online from any of a 100 re-sellers.

-A Moderate 12 amp/hr.
-System with a 500 watt motor, Pedal Assist, Throttle, LCD Display,Rear Battery Rack, will give you a GOOD boost, reasonable range of 40 miles/60kms, require occasional maintenance, will add about 10kgs to your total riding weight.
+A Moderate 13 amp/hr.
+System with a 500 watt motor, Pedal Assist, Throttle, LCD Display, will give you a GOOD boost, reasonable range of 40 miles/60kms, require occasional maintenance & will add about 10kgs to your total riding weight.
 You should choose this system if your total riding weight is under 150kgs. and you ride in an area with average on road hills.

 For Trikes you have 2 main choices for converting to an Electric Assist.
 A Motor in the Rear Wheel or a Motor that drives your Chain.